 7. Graphics & Images

-When it comes to what makes a good website, quality images and videos make a difference—so much so that poor quality graphics are one of the fastest ways to make your site look unprofessional.
+When it comes to what makes a good website, quality images and videos can make or break a website—so much so that poor quality graphics are one of the fastest ways new sites look unprofessional.
 However, professional photography can be expensive.
 Resist the temptation to use low-quality photos or graphics, and use professional stock photos and graphics instead.

-Sites like Pixabay, Pexels, and Canva even give you a free way of getting professional photos and graphics.
+Sites like Pixabay, VistaCreate, and Canva allow you to get professional graphics and free images for websites.
 But keep in mind that while some sites offer free images and graphics, you may have to sift through a lot of amateur offerings to find quality images for your website.
 It takes time to find the perfect images, but it’s worth it, as web design statistics show that 50% of consumers believe a company’s website design is integral to the brand.

 It might be better to purchase professional stock or premium images for use on your site and in other collateral.
-Or, if you will have an ongoing need for quality images, subscribing to a site like Envato Elements gives you unlimited access to a wide range of photos, graphics, templates, videos, and music files.
-If you plan to engage in content marketing or be active on social media, this could be the best option.
+If you are planning for content or social media marketing, your best option might be subscribing to a site such as Envato Elements.
+This gives you unlimited access to a wide range of photos, graphics, templates, videos, and music files.

 8. Data Reports & Analytics Tracking